inktrap/studyriffic/README.md

-# Surveyriffic
+# Studyriffic

-A simple beautiful rock solid survey tool to be used with prolific.
+A simple beautiful rock solid study tool to be used with prolific.

 ## Features